 - Benefit from practical training in computational techniques and statistical methods;

-This 3.5 day course provides a comprehensive overview of data analysis for metabolic profiling studies focussing on data from NMR spectroscopy and Liquid Chromatography-Mass Spectrometry.
+This 5 day online course provides a comprehensive overview of data analysis for metabolic profiling studies focussing on data from NMR spectroscopy and Liquid Chromatography-Mass Spectrometry.
 It combines lectures and tutorial sessions using open source software to ensure a thorough understanding of the theory and practical applications.

 By the end of the course you will be able to: